obvonage/deved-platform/content/blog/en/better-together-github-vonage-cli.md

 The [Vonage CLI](https://github.com/Vonage/vonage-cli) allows you to manage your Vonage account and numbers and configure your applications from the command line.
 Like the GitHub CLI, it is also free and open source and could be considered an alternative to managing your Vonage account via the [Vonage Developer Dashboard](https://developer.vonage.com).

-Installation is simple, but it does require that you have [Node.js](https://nodejs.org/) installed.
+Installation requires that you have [Node.js](https://nodejs.org/) installed.
 Once you have Node.js installed, you can use npm (Node Package Manager) to install it by typing `npm install -g @vonage/cli`.

 Once installed, run `vonage help` to get a quick glimpse of the commands you can use along with a description.